trunkmaster/trunkmaster.github.io/README.md

 ### 11.12.2018

-I've finished some documentation on focus management.
-Although exstensive testing, fixing and polishing is ahead.
+I've finished documenting some aspect of focus management.
+Although extensive testing, fixing and polishing are ahead.
-Beacuse of frequent crashes and logouts/logins, I make development inside VM.
+Because of frequent crashes and logouts/logins, I make development inside VM.
-Once I'll be happy with focus management feature I move to real hardware.
+Once I'll be happy with focus management feature, I move to real hardware.
 That's where I can deal with sound, power, networking.

 ### 08.12.2018